 Their wide selection includes red, white, portlike, chili-infused, sweet, and dry wines.
 The company is very famous for its two unique quintessential New Mexican chili wines: Besito Caliente and Rojo Caliente.

-Among the best-selling cheese are a green chile jack with roasted garlic, bacon cheddar, feta, and mango habanero gouda.
+Among the best-selling cheese is a green chile jack with roasted garlic, bacon cheddar, feta, and mango habanero gouda.

 Monjeau Lookout is located in Lincoln National Forest and it wasn’t always a tourist destination.
 Built in 1936 as a watchtower for forest fires, today, it’s earned its place on the National Register of Historic Places.